 When cities are being designed one of the primary things they ensure to make space for is city parks.
 From small parks the size of just a couple of blocks to large ones that cover acres of land, city planners know the importance of providing green areas for people to go.

-Take A Walk In The Park Day celebrates these small excursions and the differences they can make to our mental, physical, and emotional health.
+National Take a Walk in the Park Day celebrates these small excursions and the differences they can make to our mental, physical, and emotional health.

-History of Take A Walk In The Park Day
+History of National Take a Walk in the Park Day

 This day was founded to help people reconnect with the wilder spaces within our civilized world.
 Thousands of people all over the country walk in local parks, exploring the wildlife and beauty of the natural world around them.